micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 1.md

-It is a reason for pride _and_ exultation to which our conscience testifies that we have conducted ourselves in the world [generally] and especially toward you, with devout _and_ pure motives and godly sincerity, not in fleshly wisdom but by the grace of God (the unmerited favor and [^d]merciful kindness by which God, exerting His holy influence upon souls, turns them to Christ, and keeps, strengthens, and increases them in Christian virtues).
+It is a reason for pride _and_ exultation to which our conscience testifies that we have conducted ourselves in the world [generally] and especially toward you, with devout _and_ pure motives and godly sincerity, not in fleshly wisdom but by the grace of God (the unmerited favor and merciful kindness by which God, exerting His holy influence upon souls, turns them to Christ, and keeps, strengthens, and increases them in Christian virtues).